madcodemonkey/ClassToExcel.OpenXml/README.md

 # Step 3b: Read instructions
-Create an ClassToExcelReaderService object specifying the class that will be used.
+Create a ClassToExcelReaderService object specifying the class that will be used.
 Call ReadWorksheet with an input (file path, stream or byte array), the name of the tab/worksheet, and specify if the first row is a header row (warning, if you say "no" the Order attribute will be used to find data if order is not specified on the class alphabetical order by ColumnName \[property name if ColumnName not specified\] will be assumed and data may be mapped incorrectly).